seIncorp/Bluetooth-Info/README.md

 2. build and run

 ## How to run and use it
-1. in cmd (with ADMINISTRATION rights) move to the location of builded exe file
+1. in cmd (with ADMINISTRATION rights!!) move to the location of builded exe file
 2. run exe with commands (if you need help use '-h' or '-H')

 ## Commands